camappel/group3/README.md

-This is a readme file.
-Put description here
+This is group 3's repo